khoitran17/undergrad-thesis/README.md

 # Revisiting SCHIP and Extended Parental Coverage - The Effect of Public Policy on Health Insurance Coverage for Young Adult

+Year-long research project undertaken at George Mason University as part of optional requirements for a Bachelor of Science in Economics.
+Supervised by Dr. Jason Dunick, Professor of Economics.
+Completed in 2023.
+Coded primarily in R and STATA, final document written in LaTeX.

 **Abstract**

 Replicating Levine, McKnight, and Heep (2011), I assess the impact of public policy on the health insurance coverage rates of teenagers and young adults.